 Policies and Procedures

 These procedures take precedence over any procedures and/or information that you receive from other offices.
-If your Ryerson, Centennial or George Brown Offer of Admission is cancelled or revoked at any time, any other related material received is to be considered null and void.
+If your TMU, Centennial or George Brown Offer of Admission is cancelled or revoked at any time, any other related material received is to be considered null and void.
 Admission conditions must be met.
-If you receive anything that appears to contradict the terms of your Offer of Admission, you should contact Ryerson's Undergraduate Admissions and Recruitment immediately by telephone or in writing, and receive written clarification.
+If you receive anything that appears to contradict the terms of your Offer of Admission, you should contact TMU's Undergraduate Admissions and Recruitment immediately by telephone or in writing, and receive written clarification.
 Please note that no exceptions to policies and procedures are ever made verbally.
 Policies and procedures are subject to change without prior notification.

-By accepting your Offer, you accept all of the Collaborative Nursing Degree program’s policies and procedures governing this program as stated in the Ryerson Undergraduate Calendar.
+By accepting your Offer, you accept all of the Collaborative Nursing Degree program’s policies and procedures governing this program as stated in the TMU Undergraduate Calendar.
 You are expected to familiarize yourself with this general academic information.

 Privacy and Confidentiality